Developer guide

 steps:

 The proof of address step includes verification of proof of address and analysis of other type of documents.
+This step supports a wide range of general document types, such as utility bills or bank statements.

 Proof of address step configurations: